ShivamRajSharma/PyTorch/BERT Sentiment Analysis/README.md

 ## Extra Info

-1) Trainin Stratergy       : The whole network was fine tuned on the dataset.
+1) Trainin Stratergy&nbsp;&nbsp;: The whole network was fine tuned on the dataset.
 2) Optimizer               : Adam optimizer was used with weight decay.
 3) Learning Rate Scheduler : Linear decay scheduler.
 4) Loss                    : Binary Cross-Entropy Loss.